Skip to content

 Background

-Distributed runtime works similar to the vectorized engine.
+The distributed runtime works similar to the vectorized engine.
 Compiler passes create pipelines by merging multiple operations.
-This allows Daphne to split data across multiple workers (nodes) and let them execute a pipeline in parallel.
-Daphne distributed runtime code can be found at src/runtime/distributed where it is split into two main parts.
+This allows DAPHNE to split data across multiple workers (nodes) and let them execute a pipeline in parallel.
+The DAPHNE distributed runtime code can be found at src/runtime/distributed where it is split into two main parts.
 The coordinator and the worker.

 1. Workers are not aware of the total execution.
 They handle a single task-pipeline and return outputs, one pipeline at a time.